raphlinus/raphlinus.github.io/_posts/2021-05-05-stack-monoid-revisited.md

 ```
 stack = []
 for i in 0..len(input):
+    result.push(stack.last())
     match input[i]:
         '(' => stack.push(i)
         ')' => stack.pop()
-    result.push(stack.last())
 ```

 Here, every open parenthesis is assigned the index of its parent in the tree, and every close parenthesis is assigned the index of its corresponding open parenthesis.
+Note that here I've also changed the order so that generating the result happens *before* processing the element.
+This is analogous to the distinction between inclusive and exclusive prefix sum; generally the same algorithm can be used for both, but sometimes one or the other is more convenient.
+When compputing bounding boxes, the inclusive version is better, because we want the bounding box of the element, as modified by the clips.
+But for purely tracking tree structure, the exclusive version is easier.

 An example: